tesla-cat/deep-RL-nanobot/readme.md

-I wish I had the chance to keep this project going but unfortunately I only spent less than 4 months in Germany as an exchange student.
+I wish I had the chance to take this project further but unfortunately I only spent less than 4 months in Germany as an exchange student.
 And I have been busy with my work in Singapore since then.